gpaumier/gp2/src/old/2009-05-10 public-postmortem-for-the-wikimedia-conference-2009.rst

 Their performance was quite good overall given the complexity of the topics involved.
-A participant also conjectured that it was very difficult to moderate this conference because the participants formed "a group of very individualistic, fiercely independent people".
+A participant also conjectured that it was very difficult to moderate this conference because the participants formed "a group of very individualistic, fiercely independent people."

 Committees
 ==========